Mumps

 Basics

-An acute, self-limited, generalized paramyxovirus infection typically presenting with unilateral or bilateral parotitis
+An acute, self-limited, generalized paramyxovirus infection, typically presenting with parotitis

 Description

-- Can be asymptomatic in 30% of nonimmune individuals and 60% of previously vaccinated cases
+- Asymptomatic in up to 30% of the nonimmune individuals and 60% of previously vaccinated individuals.

 - Painful parotitis in 95% of symptomatic mumps cases